 - When and where are the final exams for the courses?

-- Do I need a flexible schedule this summer?
+- Do I need a flexible schedule?

 - Can I manage time effectively and keep up with due dates?

 - How will I find my way around my course?